Going Green In Your Home

-The Waste Wise Guide is a valuable new resource provided by the Let’s Talk Trash team including helpful tips on waste reduction, municipal garbage and recycling schedules, and local businesses offering services and items to help you on the journey to zero waste.
+The Waste Wise Guide is a resource created by the Let’s Talk Trash team that includes helpful tips on waste reduction, municipal garbage and recycling schedules, extended producer responsibility programs and local businesses offering services and items to help you on the journey to zero waste.

-This guide was distributed to all Powell River Regional District households and businesses.
+This guide is distributed to all Powell River Regional District households and businesses every year.
 If you do not receive ad mail, you may not have received this excellent tool.
-Stop by one of the following locations to pick up your Waste Wise Guide and start reducing your waste today; Powell River Regional District office, City of Powell River municipal office, the library and local bookstores.
-Or contact us at email@example.com.
+Stop by one of the following locations to pick up your Waste Wise Guide Calendar; Powell River Regional District office, City of Powell River municipal office and the Powell River Library.
+Or, contact us at firstname.lastname@example.org.

 ~ And here are some more places to go for ideas, information and inspiration: